heroku/addons-client/README.md

 The addons client is a Ruby library that creates the RESTful requests that are used to interact with the Add-on Platform API.

-The Platform API provides 3 main functions for Add-ons: provisioning, deprovisiong, and plan change.
+The Platform API provides 3 main functions for Add-ons: provisioning, deprovisioning, and plan change.
 Historically, the heroku module "core" was responsible for sending the appropriate messages to add-on providers and reacting correctly according to those responses.
 Core will still have to react to api errors, but will no longer send messages to providers.